An introduction to support on Envato Market

 The author of this item, MDNW, will respond to buyers’ questions and provide limited support through this item’s comments.

 The Support Policy:

-I gladly provide active support for our products for the first 6 months of their life cycle – this is where the vast majority of patches, feature additions, and bug-fixes are discovered.
+We provide active support for our products for the first 6 months of their life cycle – this is where the majority of patches, feature additions, & bug-fixes are discovered.
 Beyond that, the themes are sold “as-is”.
 I will do my best to answer questions as they arise (and patch any late-discovery bugs), but after that first 6 months, my focus will naturally shift to newer products.Support includes:

 - Fixing bugs and reported issues.

 - Providing updates to ensure compatibility with new software versions.

 - Support for third party software and plug-ins (unless otherwise stated in the theme description)

 - Products over 6 months old (please feel free to post bugs so that I can fix them ASAP, but older themes will no longer be on a regular release schedule like the new themes are).